Kitty Cats

-Kitty Cats is a Canadian-French children's television series created by Kristine Rosen.
+Kitty Cats is a French-Canadian children's television series created by Kristine Rosen.
 The show consists of a range of puppet animal characters that live in a backyard.

 Plot

 The series focused on the adventures of three animal friends: two kittens named Tango and Ricky and a puppy named Charlie.
 Tango and Ricky live in their own house in the countryside while Charlie lives in a small cave in their backyard.

 The three meet up every day and play together at the backyard of Tango and Ricky's house.
-Tango and Ricky's backyard also has a large tree which is the home of an absolutely massive bird named Flap, who is a good friend of the main characters and easily eight times their size, and visits them frequently.
+Tango and Ricky's backyard also has a large tree which is the home of a bird named Flap, who is a good friend of the main characters and visits them frequently.

 Along the series the main characters spend most of their time making up games and stories to act out and learn about life and friendship.